makeabilitylab/physcomp/esp32/index.md

 ### Programming environment

 You can program the ESP32 in variety of languages and programming environments, including `C/C++`, [Micropython](https://github.com/pvanallen/esp32-getstarted), [Lua](https://nodemcu.readthedocs.io/en/dev-esp32/), and more.
-For programming environments, you can use Espressif's [IoT Development Framework](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/) or [VSCode with PlatformIO](https://docs.platformio.org/en/latest/tutorials/espressif32/arduino_debugging_unit_testing.html).
+For programming environments, you can use Espressif's IoT Development Framework ([IDF](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/)) or [VSCode with PlatformIO](https://docs.platformio.org/en/latest/tutorials/espressif32/arduino_debugging_unit_testing.html).
 Many ESP32 boards have Arduino libraries so you can also use the [Arduino IDE](https://www.arduino.cc/en/main/software), which is what we will do.
 This greatly simplifies programming the ESP32 (but at a cost of flexibility and efficiency).

 ## The Adafruit ESP32 Huzzah32 Feather